 A completed thesis proposal consists of a written proposal and an oral presentation before a thesis proposal committee, faculty, and current peers.

 Passing is determined by the members of the student's thesis committee immediately after the proposal presentation is given.

 Guidelines for submitting the Doctoral Dissertation and format requirements are given on the Seeley G. Mudd Manuscript Library's website.

 A final public oral examination includes the formal submission of a written thesis and a formal presentation before a thesis examining committee, faculty, and other researchers, and peers.
 The successful award of the PhD is determined by the thesis committee.

-Specific guidelines for the Ph.D. defense are outlined in this Graduate School document.
+Specific guidelines for the Ph.D. defense are outlined on this Graduate School webpage.